AdaCore/uwrap/documentation/language_match.rst

 a node directly - it checks for the existence of at least one chain of descendants matching a given pattern.

-The ``self`` value is modified in each subset of the sequence, and takes the value of the currently analyzed node.
+The ``it`` value is modified in each subset of the sequence, and takes the value of the currently analyzed node.
 It can be captured.
 The result of a sequence is the last element being matched.
 For example: